 - a.
 There shall be two impacts at each site tested against the flat anvil.
-For the first impact, the impact energy shall be 150 j for all testing regardless of headform size or weight.
-For the second impact, the impact energy shall be 110 j for all testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, the certification impact energies represent 3.0+ meter and 2.2+ meter drops of a 5 kg headform and supporting assembly. - b.
+For the first impact, the impact energy shall be 150 J for all standard level testing and 140 J for all deviation level testing.
+For the second impact, the impact energy shall be 110 J for all standard level testing and 105 J for all deviation level testing.
+Given an ideal frictionless mechanical test facility, the standard impact energies represent 3.0+ meter and 2.2+ meter drops of a 5 kg headform and supporting assembly. - b.
 There shall be two impacts at each site tested against the hemispherical anvil.
-For the first impact, the impact energy shall be 150 j for all testing regardless of headform size or weight.
-For the second impact, the impact energy shall be 110 j for all testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, the impact energies represent 3.0+ meter and 2.2+ meter drops of a 5 kg headform and supporting assembly. - c.
+For the first impact, the impact energy shall be 150 J for all standard level testing and 140 J for all deviation level testing.
+For the second impact, the impact energy shall be 110 J for all standard level testing and 105 J for all deviation level testing.
+Given an ideal frictionless mechanical test facility, the standard impact energies represent 3.0+ meter and 2.2+ meter drops of a 5 kg headform and supporting assembly. - c.
 There shall be one impact at each site tested against the edge anvil.
-For each impact against the edge anvil, the impact energy shall be 150 j for all testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, this energy represents a 3.0+ meter drop of a 5 kg headform and supporting assembly. - d.
+For each impact against the edge anvil, the impact energy shall be 150 J for all standard level testing and 140 J for all deviation level testing.
+Given an ideal frictionless mechanical test facility, this standard impact energy represents a 3.0+ meter drop of a 5 kg headform and supporting assembly. - d.
 If the impact energy for any test impact exceeds the energy specified by more than 3%, that impact shall be declared invalid.

 Please Note: The impacts described above are based on specific energies and not prescribed drop heights.
 To attain the proper energy for an impact, it is likely that the drop height will need to be adjusted to compensate for frictions inherent in most mechanical helmet testing systems.
 Height adjustments for these frictions should not account for more than 10% of the total drop height.
+Also, the 3% margin allowed for impact energy reflects the uncertainties expected even for well maintained drop equipment.
+It is expected that drop heights will always be selected to produce, as closely as possible, the precise impact energy called out in the standards.